WenhanGuo/contact-binaries/phoebe_flow.md

-ecosw       eccentricity times cos of periastron angle esinw       eccentricity times sin of periastron angle period      sidereal orbital period, zero point defined near one of the t0s dperdt      dperdt = 0 if not precessing, dperdt =/= 0 if precessing (apsidal motion)
+ecosw       eccentricity times cos of periastron angle esinw       eccentricity times sin of periastron angle period      sidereal orbital period, zero point defined near one of the t0s dperdt      dperdt = 0 if not precessing, dperdt ≠ 0 if precessing (apsidal motion)
-            dperdt between t0 and other reference times is used in constrainining t0_subconj, t0_perpass, t0_ref period_anom anomalistic orbital period (time between two successive periastron passages) longer than sidereal period if dperdt =/= 0 --> breaks Kepler's law assumptions per0        periastron angle (angle between periastron and ascending node), defined at t0 syncpar     ratio between sidereal orbital period and rotational period wrt the sky syncpar = 1 and dperdt = 0 --> stars are co-rotating syncpar = 1 and dperdt =/= 0 --> star is rotating wrt the sky at the same rate as sidereal period dpdt        time derivative of anomalistic period (= sidereal period if not precessing) set dpdt = 0 to see eclipses spread across the phase-space when plotting phases_dpdt dpdt used in conversion between compute_times and compute_phases when mapping, set phases_dpdt = 'none' so that compute_times are direct multiples of period pitch       misalignment of a star in the direction of inclination yaw         misalignment in the direction of longitude of a star's equator
+            dperdt between t0 and other reference times is used in constrainining t0_subconj, t0_perpass, t0_ref period_anom anomalistic orbital period (time between two successive periastron passages) longer than sidereal period if dperdt ≠ 0 --> breaks Kepler's law assumptions per0        periastron angle (angle between periastron and ascending node), defined at t0 syncpar     ratio between sidereal orbital period and rotational period wrt the sky syncpar = 1 and dperdt = 0 --> stars are co-rotating syncpar = 1 and dperdt ≠ 0 --> star is rotating wrt the sky at the same rate as sidereal period dpdt        time derivative of anomalistic period (= sidereal period if not precessing) set dpdt = 0 to see eclipses spread across the phase-space when plotting phases_dpdt dpdt used in conversion between compute_times and compute_phases when mapping, set phases_dpdt = 'none' so that compute_times are direct multiples of period pitch       misalignment of a star in the direction of inclination yaw         misalignment in the direction of longitude of a star's equator

+requiv      equivalent radius
+pot         potential of the contact envelope fillout_factor  fillout_factor of the envelope logg        stellar surface gravity at requiv spot params
+    colat   latitude of spot, 0 is defined as the North (spin) Pole long    longitude of spot, 0 is defined as pointing towards the other star radius  angular radius of spot
+    relteff ratio of temperature of the spot to the local intrinsic value enabled if spot is enabled [True/False] eclipse_method  method of eclipse calculation ['native'/'visible_partial']
+                native: computes what percentage (by area) of each triangle is visible
+                visible_partial: assigns visibility = 0.5 to partially visible triangles

 ## ------------------------------------- 1.
 System Effects --------------------------------------
 Systemic Velocity [vgamma] [ltte] [t0]
     <!-- http://phoebe-project.org/docs/2.4/tutorials/vgamma -->